List of Succession characters: Alessandro Daniels

 Alessandro (played by Parker Sawyers) is an executive of Waystar RoyCo, who is present during the Vaulter acquisition meetings.

 Sawyers is credited with the main cast in the pilot episode only.
 The character was dropped from the show when it was picked up for series, with Gerri filling a similar role from the second episode onwards.

 Lawrence Yee

-Lawrence Yee (Rob Yang) is the founder of the media website Vaulter that is acquired by Waystar RoyCo, portrayed by Rob Yang.
+Lawrence Yee (Rob Yang) is the founder of the media website Vaulter that is acquired by Waystar RoyCo.
 He holds great contempt for Waystar and Kendall in particular, with whom he is often at odds.
 Although he is credited in every episode of the first two seasons, he is phased quickly out of the show, with only two appearances in season two, after Vaulter is shut down by Kendall.
 He is mentioned several times in the series finale as a potential candidate for the CEO of Waystar RoyCo if Matsson's acquisition goes through, but does not appear on-camera.